rdiez/Tools/README.md

     Helps you call an arbitrary Emacs Lisp function with arbitrary arguments from the shell.

+    Example script ediff.sh uses call-emacs-function.sh in order to run Ediff on a pair of files.

 - **[run-in-new-console.sh](RunInNewConsole/)**

     Runs the given shell command in a new console window.